‘Love & Hip Hop Atlanta’ Star Joseline Hernandez Continues To Impress With Her Post-Baby Body Bounce Back

-Joseline Hernandez wasn’t playing around with her fitness while pregnant with her newborn Bonnie Bella and all that work is definitely paying off.
+Joseline Hernandez wasn’t playing around with her fitness while pregnant with her newborn, Bonnie Bella, and all that work is definitely paying off.
 TMZ cameras caught up with Joseline while she was in New York City to co-host on The Real.
 The Love & Hip Hop Atlanta star spilled the beans on her secret to that post-baby body bounce back, the origin of Bonnie Bella’s name and she even shared news about when that delivery special will finally be aired on VH1.

 The run in with the Puerto Rican princess happened on Thursday night and the camera man who interviewed her made sure to give her plenty of compliments.
 To that, Joseline told him that she had her baby two and a half weeks prior.
 Considering that baby Bonnie Bella was born on December 28, it actually puts her at three full weeks old but who is counting right?